dotnet/designs/accepted/2022/dotnet-release-labels.md

 **Release-type (support duration) labels:**

-- **STS** -- Indicates a release is supported for the Short Term Support (STS) timeframe (18 months) and currently actively supported.
+- **Standard** -- Indicates a release is supported for the Standard Support timeframe (18 months) and currently actively supported.
 - **LTS** -- Indicates a release is supported for the Long Term Support (LTS) timeframe (3 years) and currently actively supported.

 **Release support status labels:**